Pensions and Tax Planning

 Specialised investments and taxable investments

 In theory, almost any investment can be held in a SIPP, but those that are not approved by HM Revenue & Customs are subject to heavy tax charges that make them unattractive.
-They are known as ‘taxable property’ and include, for example, residential property, works of art, antiques, fine wine and other collectibles.
+They are known as ‘taxable property’ and include, for example, residential property, works of art, antiques, fine wine and other collectables.

 The maximum tax charge on taxable property can be 104% of the investment’s value, most of which would fall on the member.
 Some forms of indirect investment in property and chattels are exempt from the tax penalty, but the definitions are strictly drawn.